jakerobers/otcqx-analysis/README.md

    downstream tasks like fetching the companies financial reports.
 3. get-fin-url: resolves the full url path to the companies financial documents.
 Requires the get-domain successfully resolved.
+4. get-url: fetches the URL for the company's financial documents.
-4. download-fin-docs: downloads the latest financial documents for the company.
+5. download-fin-docs: downloads the latest financial documents for the company.
 Requires that the get-fin-url successfully resolved.

 ```bash